-Identification of the performance obligations in the contract - The Company's contracts with customers include promises to transfer multiple goods and services.
+- 1. Identification of the contract, or contracts, with a customer the Company enters into a master sales agreement ("MSA") with the customer which is signed by both parties.
+The rights and obligations are outlined in the MSA and payment terms are clearly defined.
+The Company then enters into a license agreement, typically with each franchisee, which outlines the specified goods and services to be provided.
+The Company may also enter into separate gaming agreements with diners, whereby the customer agrees to pay for use of the premium content.
+Each MSA, in conjunction with a license agreement, and each gaming agreement, has commercial substance, whereby the Company is to provide products and services in exchange for payment, and collectability is probable. - 2.
+Identification of the performance obligations in the contract The Company's contracts with customers include promises to transfer multiple goods and services.
 For all arrangements with multiple services, the Company evaluates whether the individual services qualify as distinct performance obligations.
 In the Company's assessment of whether a service is a distinct performance obligation, the Company determines whether the customer can benefit from the service on its own or with other readily available resources and whether the service is separately identifiable from other services in the contract.
 This evaluation requires the Company to assess the nature of each individual service offering and how the services are provided in the context of the contract, including whether the services are significantly integrated, highly interrelated, or significantly modify each other, which may require judgment based on the facts and circumstances of the contract.

 The Company identified the following performance obligations: for the MSAs and license agreements, 1) sales or leases of hardware, software-as-a-service ("Saas") and maintenance as one combined performance obligation ("Presto Touch") and for gaming agreements, 2) premium content, or gaming.
-Professional services were insignificant during the three and six months ended December 31, 2022 and 2021.
+Professional services were insignificant during the three and nine months ended March 31, 2023 and 2022.